codeworm96/Rei/README.md

 # Rei
-An emotion analyzer for weibo
+An emotion analyzer for weibo write() using rnn with LSTM units